-Professional examination of the decision to become a teacher; characteristics of effective teachers and the development of a sense of community and respect for one another.
-Theoretical and technical dimensions of teaching and learning; the complexity of the educational environment; and issues in education.
+This course explores the decision to become a teacher; characteristics of effective teachers and the development of a sense of community and respect for one another.
+Theoretical and technical dimensions of teaching and learning; the complexity of the educational environment; the profession itself, and issues in education.
 12 field work hours is required as follows: 6 hours in grades 1-3 and 6 hours in grades 4-6.
-Spring Semester.
-Open only to students matriculated in this school.
+Open only to Childhood Education majors.

 EDUC 206.
 Planning & Assessing for Learning in Secondary Schools.
 3 Credits.

-The study of instructional planning and assessment that supports middle and high school students in meeting learning goals by drawing upon knowledge of content areas based on The Common Core Standards and State Standards for New York.
+This course focuses on the study of instructional planning and assessment that supports middle and high school students in meeting learning goals by drawing upon knowledge of content areas based on New York State Standards.
 Participants create sequenced learning experiences that are appropriate for curriculum goals and content standards learning targets, align objectives with developmentally appropriate formative and summative assessments, and design lesson plans and assessments that meet the needs of all learners.
-15 field work hours at the middle or adolescent level required.
+Experience required in a classroom in grades 7-9 or 10-12.
+Prerequisite: EDUC 201.